-- In the episode "Ponyville Confidential", when Twilight reads the "Fluttershy Has Tail Extensions" headline, Fluttershy sinks down behind an inner window sill.
+- In the episode "Ponyville Confidential", when Twilight reads the "Fluttershy Has Tail Extensions" headline, Fluttershy sinks behind an inner window sill.
 She's crying Ocular Gushers when we next hear from her.

-- Who Killed Who?: The detective aims a shotgun at the door, demands the person behind it to show themselves, and begins counting to ten.
+- Tex Avery MGM Cartoons: In "Who Killed Who?", the detective aims a shotgun at the door, demands the person behind it to show themselves, and begins counting to ten.
 A ghost promptly enters, causing the detective to literally shrink with fear and run away while still counting in a squeaky voice.

 - Tiny Toon Adventures:

-- The episode, "Music Day" has a cartoon where Li'l Sneezer practices his trumpet in the basement while eating limburger cheese during lunch, causing assumed flatulence.
-When Plucky blames Hamton, Hamton shrinks down to the size of a mouse and hides behind a milk carton.
+- Another episode, "The Horn Blows At Lunchtime" has a cartoon where Li'l Sneezer practices his trumpet in the basement while eating Limburger cheese during lunch, causing assumed flatulence.
+When Plucky makes Hamton the scapegoat (noted earlier with a Visual Pun), Hamton shrinks to the size of a mouse, and hides behind the milk carton he had dropped.